 Monitor the students.
 When students have finished, remind them to check their work.
-If any students are still working productively at the end of 15 minutes and need more time, allow them no more than 5 additional minutes to complete their work and then say: Please finish what you are writing now.
+If students are working productively at the end of 15 minutes and need more time, allow them no more than 5 additional minutes to complete their work and then say: Please finish what you are writing now.
 PAUSE.